caspar/caspar.cc/content/blog/etc/index.md

 </div>

-**"花"** - 3D printed flower (with chinese "flower" character).
+**"花" (Huā)** - 3D printed flower (with chinese "flower" character).
 I originally made this as a thank you gift for one of my Chinese professors at NYU.

 <div class="kg-card kg-image-card">